-When Is it Better to Use Tettra as a Wiki?
+When Is it Better to Use Tettra as a Knowledge Base?

-Tettra may be a better fit as a company wiki if:
+Tettra may be a better fit as a knowledge base if:

-- You require an internal wiki for your operations
+- You require an knowledge base for your operations

 - You need a better solution for organizing your current knowledge base.